Burnout needs to be taken seriously.

 “Doctors are missing out on time with their young children, their marriages are suffering, their health is slipping, and many are starting to wonder if it’s all worth it.” (for further reading, please click here).

 Burnout will diminish your quality of life and may affect your family too.
 It can lead to ongoing mental and physical illnesses.
-It is so serious that WHO hasclassified it as an official medical diagnosis during the World Health Assembly in Geneva this week (for further information, please click here).
+It is so serious that WHO has classified it as an official medical diagnosis during the World Health Assembly in Geneva in the past.

 Burnout happens as a result on one or more of the following working conditions: